How much does document shredding cost?

 How much paper do I have to shred?

-A standard bankers box holds roughly 30 lbs of paper or 2,500 sheets of paper.
+A standard bankers box holds roughly 30 pounds of paper or 2,500 sheets of paper.

 Can I drop off my paper to be shredded?